Eric Morris (American football)

 Eric Morris (born October 26, 1985) is an American football coach and former player.
-He is currently the head football coach at the University of North Texas.
-He was previously the head football coach at the University of the Incarnate Word and offensive coordinator at Washington State University.
+He is currently the head football coach at Oklahoma State University.
+He was introduced as the head coach on December 8, 2025.
+He was previously the head football coach at the University of the Incarnate Word, offensive coordinator at Washington State University and head coach of the University of North Texas.

 Early life

 Morris was born in Littlefield, Texas.
 He attended Shallowater High School in Shallowater, Texas, where he played basketball and football at the wide receiver and quarterback positions.
 Shallowater won the Division 4-2A basketball title during his senior season.
 Morris's father, Ray, coached basketball at the school.

 College career

 Morris played college football at the wide receiver position for the Texas Tech Red Raiders under Mike Leach from 2004 to 2008.
 Known for being small and elusive, Morris earned the nickname of "the Elf" during his college playing career.
 He was named first-team Academic All-Big 12 in 2007 and was second-team All-Big 12 for punt returning.